neotoma/personal-web/README.md

 1. `npm run install-all` to install NPM and Bower dependencies
 2. `npm run build` to build the app
-3. `npm start` to fire it up

-## Developing and deploying

-With [Grunt](gruntjs.com) installed in addition to establishing your environment and executables per the instructions above, you can run any of the following scripts to help with development and deployment:

-- `npm start`: Runs the app and automatically reloads it when code changes are made
+3. `npm start` to fire app up and automatically reloads it when code changes are made
-- `grunt deploy`: Deploys environment and certificate file dependencies, deploys the app, runs `npm install` remotely to ensure any new dependencies are installed
-- `grunt deploy-dependencies`: Deploys environment and certificate file dependencies
-- `grunt deploy-app`: Deploys the app and runs `npm install` remotely to ensure any new dependencies are installed

-If you add `forever` to any of the deployment scripts (e.g. `grunt deploy forever`), [forever](https://github.com/foreverjs/forever) will be used to start or restart the app remotely post-deployment.
-Ensure that Node with NPM and forever are installed remotely before appending this script.

-If you add `systemd` to any of the deployment scripts (e.g. `grunt deploy systemd`), [systemd](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal) will be used to start or restart the app remotely post-deployment.
-Ensure that Node and systemd with a service for the app called `personalweb` are installed remotely before running this script.
+## Deploying the server

+Deployment scripts are available through [Hoist](https://github.com/markmhx/grunt-hoist).